OUR COUNSELLORS HELP PARENTS WITH:

 • feel supported and less alone

-• navigate parenting after separation with more ease
+• navigate parenting after separation

-• children cope with school problems
+• help children cope with school problems

 • alleviate separation anxiety